-In a state with a differential tax rate, gaming revenue from slot machines is typically taxed higher than revenue from table games.
-Slot machines require much less labor than table games (i.e. no dealers) and have a faster pace of play that can generate revenue more quickly than table games.
+In a state with a differential tax rate, slot machines is typically taxed higher than revenue from table games.
+Slot machines than table games (i.e. no dealers) and have a faster pace of play that can generate revenue more guickly than table games.
 High taxes on table game revenue may result in casinos reducing the number of table games offered, which in turn, reduces the employment at the casino.
-As a result, states with higher tax rates on slot machines (usually over 30 percent) will often levy a lower tax on table game revenue.

-casino location or region can raise equitability concerns because two casinos with the same amount of gaming revenue could pay different amounts of gaming tax to the state.
+As a result, states over 30 percent) will often levy a lower tax on casino location or region can raise equitability concerns because two casinos with the same amount of gaming revenue could pay different amounts of gaming tax to the state.
 This could prompt some operators to lobby for reductions in tax rates in future years.